taocat/ukai/README.md

 the status if the block data of the node is in-sync or out-of-sync.
 0 means in-sync, and 2 means out-of-sync.

-A metadata file can be created as well as its data block files with the utility command provided as `create_image.py` in the `commands` subdirectory of the distribution.
-For example to generate the same disk image as in the example above, issue the following command.
+A metadata file can be created with the `ukai_admin` command.
+For example, to generate the same disk image as in the example above, issue the following command.

-    $ sudo ukai_create_image.py -s 8000000000 -b 5000000 -h 192.0.2.100 -l 192.0.2.100 image01
+    $ ukai_admin create_image -s 8000000000 -b 5000000 -h 192.0.2.100 -l 192.0.2.100 image01

-The metadata file and data block files will be created at the `UKAIConfig['metadata_root']` directory and `UKAIConfig['data_root']` directory.

-## Start the UKAI filesystem

-To start the UKAI filesystem, you call the `ukai` command installed in your local executable directory (e.g. `/usr/local/bin/`) with the path to mount the filesystem.

-    $ sudo ukai /ukai

-You have to create a mount point (`/ukai` in the above example) before mounting the UKAI filesystem.

-You also need to run the same program under every UKAI remote nodes defined in metadata files of your disk images.
+The metadata information is stored on a metadata server on which you specified by the `metadata_server` parameter in the config file.

 ## Insert a Disk Image

 Initially, there is no disk image attached to the UKAI filesystem.
-To add the disk image (which you've prepared with a metadata file and image data files), use the `ukai_add_image` command.
+You need to add a disk image.
+The image metadata must be prepared before adding the disk.

-    $ ukai_add_image image01
+    $ ukai_admin add_image image01

 Once you complete the above process, you will see that your image is added under the UKAI mount point.

-If you are running multiple hypervisors and planning a migration operation between them, you must insert the disk image on all the hypervisors.
-When any updates happens on metadata information, all the changes will be disseminated to all the hypervisors listed in the `hypervisors` key of the metadata file.

 ## Using as a Disk Image